Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/insightedge-python.markdown

 # Saving and Loading DataFrames in Python

-To operate on InsightEdge DataFrames, use the regular PySpark DataFrame API with the `org.apache.spark.sql.insightedge` format and specify Data Grid `collection` or `class` options.
+To operate on InsightEdge DataFrames, use the regular PySpark DataFrame API with the `org.apache.spark.sql.insightedge` format, and specify Data Grid `collection` or `class` options.
 For example,

 {{%tabs%}}
 {{%tab "Python"%}}